 His Name Is Yehoshua

-In this article will study the name of the Messiah from Hebraic perspectives, its origin, meaning, and pronunciation.
-We will expose some misconceptions in Hebrew Roots movement as we go along.
+In this article, we will study the name of the Messiah Yehoshua (short form Yeshua) from Hebraic perspectives, its origin, meaning, and pronunciation.
+We will expose some misconceptions in Hebrew Roots movement as we advance.
 Let us start from the Exodus account.

 And it came to pass in the course of those many days that the king of Egypt died; and the children of Israel sighed by reason of the bondage, and they cried, and their cry came up unto God by reason of the bondage.
 (Exo 2:23)